lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 ---

 ##### Design
-Some of these books are a design canon and explain what design and design thinking is.
-Since players use mental models and maps to orient themselves in gamespaces, I've also included books about the topic.
+Some of these books are considered to be the design canon and explain what design and design thinking is.
+Since players use mental models and maps to orient themselves in gamespaces (among other things), I've also included books about the topic.
 Some color theory is also handy to know about.

 - Donald Norman: The Design of Everyday Things
 - Donald Norman: Emotional Design: Why We Love (or Hate) Everyday Things